Advertising Disclosure

 Trading 212 Fees

-Trading 212 offers users very low fees, in particular their zero-commission stock and ETFs and low CFD fees.
+Trading 212 offers users very low fees, in particular their zero-commission stock and ETFs

-When it comes to comparing their fees to those of other brokers, they are comparable to eToro, with slightly higher CFD trading fees, which they make up for by scrapping the inactivity fee that eToro charges.
+When it comes to comparing their fees to those of other brokers, they are comparable to eToro, with slightly higher trading fees, which they make up for by scrapping the inactivity fee that eToro charges.
 Forex trading fees are comparatively high at Trading 212 when held up against other online brokers, which is worth consideration should you be intending to trade forex.

 When it comes to fees, Trading 212 is certainly an attractive offering, although they have indicated in the past that they plan to add more ‘premium’ financial services to the platform, which users will almost certainly need to pay for to access.